juggah/network-costs/blogpost.md

 4.| 9,06 € | private Endpoint processing costs (inbound)
 -- | **63,42** | Total Cost for 1TB (1024 GB)

-https://azure.com/e/320ede77328a46f0a0c5c3ac19c1a350
+💡 Find the scenario in the azure cost calculator here: https://azure.com/e/320ede77328a46f0a0c5c3ac19c1a350

+💡 Summary: Traffic going to private endpoint enabled services generates additional processing costs.
+It is billed per GB.

 ## On-Premises VM to an Azure VM that is in the backend pool of a load balancer in another region